emooreatx/CIRISNode/README.md

 ### 🧵 Final Word

-CIRISNode is now fully operational in dev/test environments with full API, Matrix, and testing infrastructure, supporting future integration into the CIRISAgent client ecosystem and Hyperledger Aries stack.
+CIRISNode is now fully operational in dev/test environments with full API and testing infrastructure, supporting future integration into the CIRISAgent client ecosystem.
 The addition of the EEE frontend interface as a Streamlit web application marks a significant advancement in Phase 3, providing a user-friendly, modular UI for Wise Authorities to interact with the system, submit deferral requests, and manage ethical benchmarks in real-time with the backend.
 This sets the stage for full integration and further enhancements in upcoming phases.

 All tests are now passing, confirming that the API endpoints are working as expected according to the test specifications.
 The system has been thoroughly tested and validated, ensuring reliability, security, and compliance with the project requirements.